Disney and LGBTQ representation in animation: Positive representation

 In March 2022, leaked clips from a Walt Disney Company meeting showed the president of Disney General Entertainment, Karey Burke, explain to staff that she is a parent of "two queer children," and the production coordinator at Disney Television Animation, Allen Martsch, note that his team is trying to include "more trans and gender non-conforming characters" in Disney animations.
 Also, in the meeting, Layota Raveneau, series director of The Proud Family: Louder and Prouder and Rise Up, Sing Out, said that she was adding queerness wherever she could in the projects she worked on for Disney.
 Elsewhere, Burke promised that 50% of the characters in content created by the Disney General Entertainment would be "from minority groups."

 On May 21, 2022, Luz and Amity kissed each other on the lips in The Owl House episode "Clouds on the Horizon".
 It is the first same-sex kiss between the main characters in a Disney animated series.
 Strange World, which was released on November 23, 2022, features Ethan Clade, who is the first gay lead character in a Disney animated film.
 Ethan Clade is voiced by gay comedian Jaboukie Young-White.
+However, the film underperformed at the box office, as did Lightyear the same year, leading to a strategic pivot for Disney.
+Pete Docter of Pixar asserted that "fan expectations" hurt Lightyear, while The Independent said the film had a "nebulous and confusing" plot and it represents the obsession of the industry with "fallible, perhaps even doomed" filmmaking for franchises, and noted that both films were among those which had "protracted right-wing backlashes."

+Although both films also led to criticism of Disney, by notable Republican donor and billionaire investor Nelson Peltz, the company stood by its business strategy.
+Later, Disney CEO Bob Iger called upon the company to prioritize entertainment rather than anything else, and the company prioritized business outcomes over initiatives for equity, inclusion, and diversity.

 Elemental which was released on June 16, 2023, features Lake Ripple who is the first non-binary character in a Pixar film, and their girlfriend Ghibli.
 Lake uses they/them and she/her pronouns.
 Lake Ripple is voiced by non-binary actor Kai Ava Hauser.